Compcepts/TaxiRouter/README.md

 # TAXIROUTER - a simple, extensible autonomous vehicle routing system

 ## ABOUT:
-This project is designed as a proof-of-concept for simple WiFi-based vehicle routing.
+This project is designed as a proof-of-concept for a simple WiFi-based vehicle router.
 It uses a server/client model as a means to  coordinate  movement between a server and any number of vehicles in the network.
 The server code is capable of being run on any Linux machine, possibly other OS's too with some slight modification.
 The client code is made for Raspberry Pi's